 This method seldom places needles in areas of discomfort or pain.
 For example, shoulder pain may be alleviated in the hips or within particular areas of the ankle, rather than the shoulder.
 Within minutes the pain can subside and aggravated area has less chance of causing discomfort.
 Think of treating an aggravated area like switching on a light bulb.
 The switch is far away from the bulb, maybe in the corner of the room or even on the ceiling.
 Once the switch is on, it creates a flow of electricity towards the light bulb.
 In a similar fashion, having needles placed into the hip can stimulate the flow of energy to the shoulder.
 To know which areas of the body should be chosen, a holographic system is used (similar to reflexology).

 Born in Taiwan, Dr. Tan was a master of Acupuncture, Chinese Herbs, Philosophy, Martial arts and held a Masters degree in Systems Engineering.
-His contribution to acupuncture was incredible, through his research of classical Chinese texts which emphasize that acupuncture should give instant results, he had created a method that does just that.
+His contribution to acupuncture was incredible.
+In combination with Dr. Chao Chen, who created the foundation for the Balance Method through his research of classical Chinese texts, Dr. Tan popularised and brought the Balance Method to the world.
+Dr. Tan emphasised that Chinese acupuncture should give instant results, hence he enormously contributed to a method that does just that.

 It deeply saddens to announce the passing of Dr. Richard Teh-Fu Tan.
 Dr. Tan touched the lives of countless people in immeasurable ways.